Weightmans secures £100,000 national funding for artificial intelligence project

 National law firm Weightmans has secured Bridging for Innovators (B4I) funding worth £100,000 from the Science and Technology Facilities Council…

-National law firm Weightmans has secured Bridging for Innovators (B4I) funding worth £100,000 from the Science and Technology Facilities Council (STFC), to work with the prestigious high performance computing, big data, and artificial intelligence experts at STFC Hartree Centre on a new legal redaction tool.
+National law firm Weightmans has secured Bridging for Innovators (B4I) funding worth £100,000 from the Science and Technology Facilities Council (STFC), to work with the prestigious high-performance computing, big data, and artificial intelligence experts at STFC Hartree Centre on a new legal redaction tool.

 B4I is an Industrial Strategy Challenge Fund (ISCF) programme run by STFC to support UK industry in a bid to boost productivity.
 B4I offers businesses in kind funding for projects that tackle specific innovation challenges with unique access to a suite of world-leading, high-tech scientific facilities, with extensive support from scientific and technical experts with the knowledge to fast-track solutions.

 The Innovation team at Weightmans, led by Director of Innovation Stuart Whittle and Innovation Manager Dr Catriona Wolfenden will work with the Hartree Centre to develop a tool for reliably and accurately carrying out automatic redaction of sensitive data on documents.
-If successful, the developed solution will have significant impact across the entire legal and other services sectors within the UK.
+If successful, the developed solution will have a significant impact across the entire legal and other services sectors within the UK.

 Stuart Whittle said: